tigerfarm/arduino/Altair101/README.md

 + Address 7(007) - data: 000.
 Lower byte of the address to jump to.
 + Address 8(010) - data: 000.
 Upper byte of the address to jump to.
 ````
-+ Since the program doesn't use any other memory, the above is the complete program.

 Enter the above, using the Examine and Deposit toggles.
 Here is the octal program listing:
 ````